You can manage the following administrative tasks for your Dynamics organisation by going to Settings > Email Accounts from the main menu bar:

 Email List Unsubscribers

 Displays targets who have unsubscribed from a specific marketing list associated with this email account.
+When the sync setting is enabled the list will be updated with email address, date created and a link to the contact/lead.

 Displays email addresses that are being suppressed for various reasons such as bounced, global unsubscribe, a complaint to an ISP etc.

-Email Message Queues
+Email Message Queue

 This functionality is reserved for future use.